-3MTM 6895 Inhalation Gasket Replacement
+3MTM Inhalation Gasket Replacement 6895

-The closed cell foam rubber gasket is designed to seal the interface between the bayonet attachment inhalation ports on the facepiece and filters/cartridges, dual airline or 3M 201 microphone adapter installed on the facepieces.
+The closed cell foam rubber gasket is designed to seal the interface between the bayonet attachment inhalation ports on the facepiece and filters/ cartridges or dual airline.
 The gaskets should be inspected with each filter/cartridge change and replaced whenever damaged or if seal integrity is questionable.

-- 1. Remove gaskets from facepiece inhalation port bayonet fittings (Fig.18). - 2.
-Install new gaskets onto facepiece inhalation port bayonet fittings.
+1. Remove gaskets from facepiece inhalation port bayonet fittings (Fig.18).

+2. Install new gaskets onto facepiece inhalation port bayonet fittings.
 Be certain gaskets are in proper position under all three bayonet lugs.

-3MTM 6281 Respirator Strap Assembly
+3MTM Respirator Strap Assembly 6281

-- 1. To remove, disengage upper legs of valve cover assembly from facepiece buttons. - 2.
-Pry or pull valve cover assembly from facepiece exhalation port (Fig. 19). - 3.
+1. To remove, disengage upper legs of valve cover assembly from facepiece buttons.

+- 2. Pry or pull valve cover assembly from facepiece exhalation port (Fig. 19). - 3.
 To install, properly position new strap assembly valve cover over facepiece exhalation port and snap into place by firmly pressing together. - 4.
 Engage holes in upper legs of valve cover assembly with facepiece buttons.

-For Compliance in Brazil NOTE:
+For Compliance in Brazil NOTE